 Toddler Twisted Ankle Clinic Questions and Answers

 If your toddler has twisted their ankle, come to Bay Area Foot & Ankle Associates today for treatment.
 Call us today to book an appointment.
-We have 2 locations to serve you in Walnut Creek, CA and 1 location in Brentwood, CA.
+We have convenient locations to serve you in Walnut Creek, CA and in Brentwood, CA.

 Toddlers are always on the go, busy playing and having fun.
 Parents often have to chase after them and make sure they do not run too far ahead; it is in their very nature to constantly be on the move.
 On top of the fact that toddlers are new to walking, all of this running can sometimes lead to trips, falls or twisted ankles.
 In the majority of cases, toddlers get right back up again as if nothing happened, but sometimes they can twist their ankle far enough that it pulls on the ligaments, and becomes strained.